How to Play Jazz Guitar – A Practice Guide

 - Study tunes from a technical and performance perspective.

-- Developing strong vocabulary is just as, or more, important than learning technical items in your studies.
+- Developing strong vocabulary is just as important as learning technical items.

 Sorry, comments for this entry are closed at this time.